x-square/analytics/23-10-biases-glossary.md

 ---
-title: "Glossary of biases"
+title: 'Glossary of biases'
-author: "Chiawei Wang"
+author: 'Chiawei Wang'
-date: "October 2023"
+date: 'October 2023'
 ---

 `This document provides a glossary of biases`